 That should be enough to get you started playing these songs, but check out this great guide over at Ukulele Hunt for more strumming patterns and advice on strumming the ukulele.

-24 Easy Ukulele Songs for Beginners (Using Only C, Am, F, and G)
+Songs Using Only C, Am, F, and G

 These popular songs for ukulele use only the C, Am, F, and G chords.
 We’ve included a video tutorial and links to the easy ukulele tab for each song to help you get started playing them today.